Frequently Asked Questions

 a.
 The Assize Court

-The panel of this court, which is at the level of the District Court, consists of three judges.
-From a purely legal point of view, the presence of three Judges of the District Court is sufficient.
-However, if the accused is charged with an offence punishable by the death penalty, it is a legal requirement that a President of the District Court presides over the panel.
-Nevertheless, in practice, the panel consists of a President, a Senior District Judge and a District Judge.
-It is authorised to hear and decide on cases punishable by imprisonment of more than 5 years or a fine of more than 20.000 TL.
-The Assize Court may also order the payment of compensation of up to 100.000 TL to the person injured by the offence committed.
+The court at the District Court level is composed of a panel of three judges.
+Legally, it is sufficient for the panel to consist of three District Court judges.
+However, if the defendant is charged with a crime punishable by the death penalty, the panel must include a President of a District Court as the chairperson, as required by law.
+Despite this, in practice, the panel consists of a President, a Senior District Judge, and a District Judge.
+The court is authorized to decide on cases that involve a prison sentence of over five years or a fine exceeding 2,000,000 TL.
+The Assize Court may also order compensation of up to 5,000,000 TL to be paid to the person harmed by the crime.

 b.
 The District Court